Muff1nz/TGAG/proprog.md

 The class was written so that it would be easy to use.
 The sampling process is separated into smaller functions based on logical chunks (generating points, validating points, adding valid points).
 The code also follows the code conventions we created at the start of the project and is written so that there should be no need for any comments inline in the functions.

 #### Quality of comments
 All the functions are commented properly according to the agreed on standard.
 Even if a parameter name is self-describing, there is a small explanation of what it is for.
-For paramteres with less obvoius names I wrote a bit more on them, so that it would be easily understandable, but I still tried to keep the descriptions of each parameter somewhat short.
+For parameters with less obvious names I wrote a bit more on them, so that it would be easily understandable, but I still tried to keep the descriptions of each parameter somewhat short.

 ### Bad Code
 [Link to code(NaiveMeshDataGenerator.GenerateCubeFace(...))](https://github.com/Hifoz/TGAG/blob/f109a9fbffa9a72b2cd4d8168ae7eeef66c7ca11/Assets/Scripts/WorldGen/MeshGen/NaiveMeshDataGenerator.cs#L114)

 #### Code Quality
-The code contains a switch in where all branches do the same thing with different numbers, which means there is a lot of repitition, breaking with the DRY principles.
+The code contains a switch in where all branches do the same thing with different numbers, which means there is a lot of repetition, breaking with the DRY principles.
 It also causes the texture coordinate mapping to be more complex than it needs to (see [NaiveMeshDataGenerator.applyTextureCoordinates(...)](https://github.com/Hifoz/TGAG/blob/f109a9fbffa9a72b2cd4d8168ae7eeef66c7ca11/Assets/Scripts/WorldGen/MeshGen/NaiveMeshDataGenerator.cs#L265)) because the order of the vertices are different for the different face directions.

 #### Refactoring the Code